 Rangefinders have both first and distant analyzing modes.
 Both in the golf field and nearby shooting, the first mode can help you read the data.
 On the flip side, you can count on distant mode for wild and open shooting.

-The feature in the modern rangefinders allows you to read dynamic distance data as you change the angle.
+The feature in the modern rangefinders allows you to read dynamic distance data as you change the angle specially shooting from tree stand.
 Since both in the golf and hunting field, you have to play in unparalleled surface often.
 You can use one for both.
 Bushnell-The Truth Arc Rangefinder is that of a kind.

 Typically, golf range finders are made of durable materials.
 And for hunting in the wild, you need something to resist fog, damage, and water.